rufilboss/100DaysOfDevOps/Day 22 -Introduction to Key Management System(KMS)/day22.md

 * Choose the users and roles who can administer this key.
 * This is critical as an administrator have right to delete these keys and after that, your data will become unusable

+#### Step4:

+* Define key usage permissions,select the IAM users and roles that can use the CMK to encrypt and decrypt data with the AWS KMS API